 My first stop was for a drink in the gorgeous 1920s Speakeasy inspired Glass Lounge.
 With a variety of signature cocktails on the menu, I settled on a Long Island Ice Tea to sip on while taking in the majestic views of Table Mountain.
 As the sky darkened and the stars came out, it was time to peruse the dinner menu.

 My eye was immediately caught by one of my favourites – Baked Camembert.
 Having sampled this dish at many restaurants, I couldn’t resist.
 What a cheesy delight it was.
 Creamy camembert with garlic pureé, cranberries, ciabatta and Cumberland sauce.
-Still feeling hungry from my travels, I indulged in a rich and delicious Rosemary Glazed Land Shank with mash, ratatouille vegetables and tomato gravy for mains.
+Still feeling hungry from my travels, I indulged in a rich and delicious Rosemary Glazed Lamb Shank with mash, ratatouille vegetables and tomato gravy for mains.
 To end a glorious day and mouth-watering meal, I opted for the Passion fruit and Vanilla Cheesecake for dessert.
 A real sweet treat accompanied by ginger infused berry compote and granadilla sorbet.

 Feeling more than satisfied, it was time for a stroll around the pool deck to take in the night time views of Table Mountain and Lions Head before retiring to the comfort of my suite.

 As the sun peaked gently through the curtains the next morning, I woke up feeling well rested and ready for the day.
 I popped down to 2 On Milner for a quick breakfast before heading for a walk on the Promenade and some more exploring.
 At the end of a busy day, I found myself back in the Glass Lounge, my new favourite spot, for cocktails and dinner with friends.